RosariaCDiLauro/psychographic-profiling-framework/README.md

 ## Project Overview

-This repository contains a **computational framework for psychographic profiling** designed to analyze how emotional patterns, personality traits, and discursive environments interact to produce **cognitive and emotional vulnerability** in digital users.
+This repository contains a **computational framework for psychographic profiling** designed to analyze how emotional patterns, personality traits, and discursive environments interact to produce **cognitive and affective configurations** in digital users.

 The system processes large-scale social media data (Reddit posts and comments) and extracts:

 - Emotional distributions
 - Big-Five personality traits (OCEAN model)
 - Dominant discussion environments
-- Group-level vulnerability patterns
+- Group-level psychographic configurations

-The final goal is to model how **psychological profiling can support cyber targeting and influence operations**, as explored in the associated master’s thesis:
+The final goal is to model how **psychological profiling frameworks can be theoretically applied within cyber targeting and influence research contexts**, as explored in the associated master’s thesis:

-> **“Psychographic Profiling: The Role of Psychology in the Cyber Targeting Process”**
+> **“Psychographic Profiling: Il Ruolo della Psicologia nella Comprensione dei Processi di Targeting Cibernetico”**

 ---

 ## Scientific Context

-Modern cyber operations increasingly rely on **psychological targeting** rather than purely technical exploits.
+Modern cyber operations increasingly involve **psychological and informational dynamics** rather than purely technical exploits.
-Influence campaigns, disinformation, and psychological operations (PSYOPs) operate by identifying **who is cognitively and emotionally vulnerable** to specific types of persuasion.
+Influence campaigns, disinformation, and psychological operations (PSYOPs) have been studied as processes that leverage **differential cognitive and emotional predispositions** to persuasion.

 This project integrates three scientific domains: